ingmar-k/Allwinner_A10_Debian/README.md

 - **user_password**: Password for the user

-**All other settings are optional and CAN, but don't necessarily need to be changed!**
+**All other settings are optional and CAN, but don't necessarily need to be changed!** <-- Unless commented otherwise in the script code!

 **Note:**
 The variable ***"additional_packages"*** is just a list of packages that should be installed.
 So, browse the debian package list ( [http://packages.debian.org](http://packages.debian.org) ) and add the packages that you want to the list.
 These will then be included in the resulting rootfs, if nothing goes wrong.